kcranston/abc-classroom/githubapp/readme.md

 authentication for upcoming deprecation of password-based access to the API; see [GitHub  blog post](https://developer.github.com/changes/2020-02-14-deprecating-password-auth/).

+Contents of this directory:

+* user_auth.py : collection of functions for user-based authentication
+* jwt_auth.py : script to test installation-based authorization
+* auth-test.py : script to test various git things with user-based authentication
+* test-git-actions.py : testing the abc-template functionalith with user-based authentication

+# Existing abc-classroom git actions

 We access git and github functionality two ways in `abc-classroom`:

 1. Command-line git operations (e.g. `git commit` or `git clone`)